-Historic Structure As defined in 44 CFR Part 59, means any structure that is (1) listed individually in the National Register of Historic Places (maintained by the Department of the Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; (2) certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; (3) individually listed on a state inventory of historic places with historic preservation projects which have been approved by the Secretary of the Interior; and (4) individually listed on a local inventory of historic places in communities with historic preservation projects that have been certified either by (a) an approved state project as determined by the Secretary of the Interior or; (b) directly by the Secretary of the Interior in states without approved projects.
-Hazardous, Toxic, or Radioactive Waste (HTRW) HTRW means hazardous, toxic and radioactive waste as more specifically defined in Engineer Regulation (ER) 1165-2-132, "Hazardous, Toxic, and Radioactive Waste (HTRW) Guidance for Civil Works Projects".
+Historic Structure As defined in 44 CFR Part 59, any structure that is (1) listed individually in the National Register of Historic Places (maintained by the Department of the Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; (2) certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; (3) individually listed on a state inventory of historic places with historic preservation projects which have been approved by the Secretary of the Interior; and (4) individually listed on a local inventory of historic places in communities with historic preservation projects that have been certified either by (a) an approved state project as determined by the Secretary of the Interior or; (b) directly by the Secretary of the Interior in states without approved projects.
+Hazardous, Toxic, and Radioactive Waste (HTRW) HTRW means hazardous, toxic, and radioactive waste as more specifically defined in Engineer Regulation (ER) 1165-2-132, "Hazardous, Toxic, and Radioactive Waste (HTRW) Guidance for Civil Works Projects".
 Non-Federal Sponsor (NFS) The NFS is the cost-sharing partner for the study, design, and construction phases of the project.
+The NFS is, and will continue to be, the Coastal Protection and Restoration Authority Board of Louisiana (CPRAB).
 Nonstructural Flood- proofing Measures Nonstructural Flood Proofing Measures are permanent or contingent measures applied to a structure and/or its contents that prevent or provide resistance to damage from flooding.
 Nonstructural Food Proofing measures differ from Structural Flood Proofing measures (i.e., levees, floodwalls, etc.) in that they focus on reducing the consequences on flooding instead of focusing on reducing the probability of flooding.